Start/Know

 Small events can redirect our future.

-In particular, for those who work or study, a butterfly effect can result from a single new method or a new tool.
+In particular, for those who work or study, knowledge of a single new method or a new tool can result in a butterfly effect.

 We cannot desire what we do not even know.

-We cannot miss what we have even experienced.
+We cannot miss what we haven’t even experienced.

 Opinions generate risks